 To call a Mexican cell phone number, add a "1" before the area code number when calling from the States. -- From USA 011-52-1-area code (3 digits)-number-(7 digits).
 EXCEPT MEXICO CITY - 011-52-1-55- (8 digits).

 Dial the area code (3 digits)-number-(7 digits).
 EXCEPT MEXICO CITY - 011-52-1-55- (8 digits).

 To call a Mexican cell phone within Mexico using a land line

-From a land line, add 044 to the city code + the number.
-If it is long distance, dial 045 - the city code - the number.
+From a land line, add 045 to the city code + the number.

 To call from a Mexican cell phone from Mexico, if the call is local, just dial the phone number.
-If that does not work, try 045 + city code+ phone number.
+If the call is long distance, dial the area code+ the phone number.

 Piece of cake!
 Dial 00 then 1 (country code) then area code and number.

 To Call USA 800 (Toll-Free) Numbers in Mexico

 Firstly, be aware that calling a toll-free (800, 866, 877, 888) number in Mexico will NOT be free.
 You will be charged the same international rate as if you dialed a land line directly.
 However, it is sometimes the only contact you have for businesses, so this is useful (if confusing) info.
 For your credit cards, calling their "collect" numbers on the back of the card is a much better deal and you get faster service.